The Best Space Stocks to Buy in 2022

 While these companies are better classified as defense contractors, they’re still a good way to get exposure into the space industry.
 And with these top space stocks you also benefit from their diversification in other industries.

 Remember when I said that space stocks and companies make money in different ways?
 Well, Virgin Galactic Holdings (NYSE: SPCE) doesn’t want anything to do with NASA contracts.
 Instead, it’s one of the world’s only space tourism companies.
 In other words, it flies wealthy people into space.

 Virgin Galactic went public via a SPAC merger with Social Capital Hedosophia in 2019.
-They also made headlines by announcing that they have 600 reservations for $250,000 a ticket.
-As far as actual revenue, it reported just $238,000 and $273 million in losses in 2020.
+As far as actual revenue, it reported just $3.3 million and $353 million in losses in 2021.

-While $250,000 per ticket may seem lofty, remember that there are about 20 million millionaires in the United States.
-There are also 788 billionaires. $250k is just another car to people with that type of wealth.
+However, while $450,000 per ticket may seem lofty, remember that there are about 20 million millionaires in the United States.
+There are also 788 billionaires. $450k is just another car to people with that type of wealth.
 On the other hand, going to space is a once-in-a-lifetime event.

 Right now, Virgin Galactic is cornering the space tourism industry.
 If going into space starts to become mainstream, it’s likely that it will become profitable.

 There are just a few companies that have continuously launched rockets into space successfully.
-SpaceX is one and Rocketlab is the other.
-Rocketlab is going public through a SPAC merger with Vector Acquisition Corp (Nasdaq: VACQ).
+SpaceX is one and Rocket Lab (NYSE:RKLB) is the other.

-Rocketlab has proven that it’s one of the only companies capable of launching a rocket successfully.
-In total, it’s had 21 launches including four in 2020.
-As the need to launch things into space grows, Rocketlab will be in a good position to reliably provide this service.
+Rocket Lab has proven that it’s one of the only companies capable of launching a rocket successfully.
+In total, it’s had over 25 launches including four in 2022.
+As the need to launch things into space grows, Rocket Lab will be in a good position to reliably provide this service.

 If you don’t want the pressure of having to pick just one space stock then you should consider the Procure Space ETF.